 Food.
 It’s all about the food.
 I always ate healthy, but a few years ago, I started asking more questions and educating myself about where our food comes from and the impact it has on our bodies, minds and environment.
 What I found brought me to the path of becoming a hunter and Eat Wild has been instrumental in that journey.
 I now contribute as much as I can in other’s path to becoming ethical hunters and some of the ways I have involve teaching the Canadian Firearm Safety Course, the CORE, and participating in the instruction of the Shooting Workshops.
 As I learned these skills later in life, I am able to customize my teaching to the particular challenges of adults learning.
 I get it, because I've been there.

-Legendary Chef and Mentor
+Wild Harvest Chef and Mentor

 Jody Peck grew up in the Peace River Valley in Northeastern BC and, from a young age, learned how to butcher and cook game meat as a bush cook (camp cook at exclusive hunting outfitters).
 Her passion lies in ethically harvesting, butchering, imagining and creating delicious meals that nourish.
 Cooking is Jody’s connection to the flavours of the land.
 She spends every fall in hunting outfits in Northern British Columbia, the Yukon and the Northwest Territories, creating wild food experiences for crews, workshops and backcountry events.

 When at home in Vancouver, she cooks for film and TV, curates and hosts private wild food pop-up events, and works as a private chef.
 She loves the diversity of remote and city cooking, but regardless of where she finds herself, she always sources the best local and wild ingredients.
 Learn to cook the Wild Northern Way with Jody.Check Jody out at Wild Northern Way